Candles everywhere. Wax collapsing. Black velvet on the table. Dice made from bone.

 Then she pours grappa and slides the first bones toward you.

-She makes you roll five times.
-Nonna marks the numbers.
+Your Nonna makes you roll five times.
+She marks the numbers.
 The bones sit there like evidence.

 When the ceremony ends, church bells ring somewhere outside.
 Funeral or wedding.
 Same thing in Sicily, Nonna says.